 - 2-year lease: 2.5%

 This is set to expire on September 30th, 2019, meaning that if you sign a lease before then, these increases will apply to you.
-The RGB will take these increases will apply to you another vote in June this year to determine what the increases for 2019-2020 will be.
+The RGB will take these increases will apply to you another vote in June this year t2019-2020 will be.
 You can check their website to keep up-to-date with the latest announcements and read more into the intricacies of rent regulation laws.
 In particular, you’ll want to look into the laws regarding the deregulation of stabilized apartments.

 What Is Rent-Stabilization?What Is Rent-Stabilization?